30 Sep 2024

 The village of Penshurst, which is only a 15-minute drive from town, has the famous Kingdom café and cycling club for friends and family to relax.
 Tunbridge Wells also offers sports and fitness facilities at places such as SPN and One Warwick Park Hotel.
 Did you also know that the ancestral home of Anne Boleyn - Penshurst Place & Gardens - is only two miles from the charming town?

 Given the attractive amenities the town has to offer, the housing market in Tunbridge Wells is fairly competitive.
 Rental properties are let swiftly even for comparatively higher prices in the region.
-Large, detached houses are characteristic of Tunbridge and highly sought after by families.
+Large, detached houses are characteristic of Tunbridge and are highly sought after by families.
 While these are usually expensive, unfurnished properties are a bargain in comparison.